minut9/kickstarter-analysis/README.md

   with successes and failures.

-As a recommendation, I would suggest starting a play that begins in may and runs till August at the latest.
+As a recommendation, I would suggest starting a play that begins in May and runs till August at the latest.
 A summer show.
 And set realistic goals for reasonable pledges.
 Somewhere in the 1000-4999 range.
 It would also be prudent to run the play in Great Britian.
 The data shows that Great Britian plays have a 75% success rate and a 22% fail rate.
 While the US has a lower success rate of 61% and higher failed rate of 37%.
 This information was found under the Subcategory tab in the Kickstarter where we can see success and failed rates according to each country.
 It is important to note the variable of season when doing the analysis.
 However, there is a higher chance for success in Great Britian with a summer show than any other place or time.